Station X (Canadian TV series)

 Station X is a Canadian adult animated/live-action series that aired on both the English and French channels of Teletoon at Night/Télétoon la nuit in 2005.
-The show revolved around six young media-savvy people, in their late teens to early twenties, all living in a loft in Montreal, Quebec, Canada.
+The show revolved around six young media-savvy people, in their late teens to early twenties, all living in a loft in Montreal.

 Station X was created by Quebec-based film producer Cité-Amérique, now part of FRV Media.
 Episodes were produced in English and dubbed to produce the corresponding French episodes, although text that appeared on the screen was in French, such as the election posters in "Power".